DavidZirinsky/NodeJsTwitterBot/README.md

 ```

 ## Where you can go from here
 To make this more realistic, each twitter bot instance could comment with a different message.
-Each bot could ask have a randomized delay before performing the various actions to make the activity feel more organic.
+Each bot could also have a randomized delay before performing the various actions to make the activity feel more organic.